CRM strategy: Build one in 8 steps for sales & loyalty

 4. Organize your internal processes

-To execute your CRM strategy, your team members must understand and know how to manage CRM technology.
+To execute your CRM strategy, your team members must understand and manage CRM technology.
 CRM software can help team members in customer service, sales, and marketing reach departmental goals such as:

 • Increasing lead generation